Our ruminants: (Our Cows & Sheep)

 Can I change my “location” for pickup or delivery?

 You sure can!
-The caveat is that you need to change your location at the top of the screen before you start to fill your cart.
-Once you select a location and add items to the cart, it locks in your cart close, delivery, and pricing details.
-If you need a location change after items are already in your cart, please email us at info@lilachedgefarm.com for assistance.
+The caveat is that you need to change your location at the top of the screen BEFORE you add anything to your cart.
+Once you select a location and add items to the cart, delivery, and pricing details will appear.
+If you need a location change after items are already in your cart, please email us at info@lilachedgefarm.com and we'll be glad to help!